 The ambulance service, police force and fire brigade are all expected to keep health and safety standards to an acceptable level in the workplace, much the same as any other company.
 In fact, their expected standards are often higher and more comprehensive.

 If a driver or a passenger has an accident whilst in an emergency vehicle, and becomes injured, then they would have a good case for making a personal injury claim.
 They would have grounds if the accident was due to negligence by the driver of the emergency services vehicle. this could be cases by the driver failing to adhere to health and safety rules and regulations, or their employer failing to make sure that the driver had received adequate and sufficient training under the expected health and safety guidelines.

 Making a compensation claim against the emergency services as an employee can differ from an employee doing the same against a private company because in some roles within the emergency services, the employee might have had to sign a type of waiver which means that for certain accidents and injuries, the emergency services are not held accountable.

 If you are an employee of the emergency services and you have been injured after being involved in accidents with emergency services vehicle that wasn’t your fault, you may be eligible to make an emergency vehicle accident UK compensation claim.
 Don’t hesitate to contact Legal Helpline for help and advice to find out what your rights are.

-There are generally two categories of damages that can be claimed for after accidents with emergency services vehicle, these are general and special damages.
+There are generally two categories of damages that can be claimed for personal injury claims, covering emergency services accident claims and the like, which are general and special damages.
 These are as follows:

 - General Damages – These relate to the physical and psychological aspects of your injury and represent the pain and suffering you have endured and will take into account your future prognosis.